Last updated on March 19th, 2023 at 04:26 pm

 “… a whole boatload of squelched hopes and expectations about my life and who I want to be when I grow up.”

 Leaving Mir out of a documentary about women bloggers boggles my mind the most.
-She was there in the beginning of blogging with Heather Armstrong of Dooce and Penelope Trunk of Brazen Careerist and the rest of us who were crazy enough to start blogs way back when.
+She was there at the beginning of blogging with Heather Armstrong of Dooce and Penelope Trunk of Brazen Careerist, and the rest of us who were crazy enough to start blogs way back when.

 And then to leave out the mammoth blogs like Huffington Post, Gawker, VallyWag, Seth Godin, and my personal hero, David Weinberger.
 Or Trey Ratcliff, Amber Wilson, Ree Drummond, Guy Kawasaki, Steve Pavlina, Brian Clark, Darren Rowse, and Jenny Lawson.
 OR LaShanda Henry, Brandon Stanton, Postcards from America, and Post Secret.

 So many great bloggers.
-So many great voices left out of the story.
+So many great voices were left out of the story.

 I’m not quite sure what to think.

-Blogging is more than what the world believes it to be and this film opens a window into the life of bloggers.
-It’s more than simply a way for writers and entrepreneurs to self-publish and learn the publishing industry.
+Blogging is more than what the world believes it to be, and this film opens a window into the life of bloggers.
+It’s more than simply a way for writers and entrepreneurs to self-publish and learn about the publishing industry.
 It’s about caring for the public.
 It’s about sharing what you love.
-It’s about artists who, through blogging, learn to quit focusing on themselves and instead, look at what they have to offer the world.
+It’s about artists who, through blogging, learn to quit focusing on themselves and instead look at what they have to offer the world.

 Blogging is a lesson in humility and growing as a person.

-I am not going to enter the shitstorm by judging the American Blogger documentary until it has been released and I’ve had a chance to see it.
-Who knows, maybe it will spur some production company into creating a film about the history of blogging, just like Robert Cringely did about technology with Triumph of the Nerds.
+I will not enter the shitstorm by judging the American Blogger documentary until I’ve had a chance to see it.
+Who knows, maybe it will spur some production company into creating a film about the history of blogging, just like Robert Cringely did for technology with his documentary Triumph of the Nerds.